EightShapes/esds-library/components/README.md

 ## Running component dev environments
 Before running commands in this repository, [install lerna](./documentation/lerna.md).

+Run `lerna bootstrap` to build and link dependencies.

 The dev environment start command is the same for all components:

 ```